hschhhwwwo0o/yamu/app/yamu-react-app/README.md

 <ins>_«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope_</ins>

-_The architecture of the application is based on MVC, where modules are responsible for the model, mobx is responsible for the controllers, and react is responsible for the view_

-## MobX

-The controllers are implemented using MobX.
-Controllers encapsulate the logic of how the view interacts with the model; View only needs to call a controller method; View doesn't think about business logic.
-Note that for MobX you need to wrap components with `observer`

-<ins>_It is very likely that when moving to another UI rendering framework (Vue, Svelte and so on) MobX will have to be replaced by_</ins>

 ## Styling

 Styling is done with <a href="https://tailwindcss.com">TailwindCSS</a>